Electromagnetic radii of the nucleon in soft-wall holographic QCD: Introduction

 \section{Introduction}

 The nucleon is a composite hadron with quarks and gluons constituents, the stuff at the origin of all hadronic matter.
 The quarks are charged and their distribution inside a nucleon is captured by the electric and magnetic charge radii, which measure the charge and current distributions respectively.
-Precision electron scattering and spectroscopic measurements show a stubborn 4\% discrepancy, the so-called proton radius puzzle~\cite{Pohl:2010zza,Bernauer:2010wm,Mohr:2012tt}.
+Precision electron scattering and spectroscopic measurements show a stubborn 4\% discrepancy, the so-called proton radius puzzle~\cite{Carlson:2015jba,Bernauer:2020ont,Gao:2021sml,Arrington:2021alx}.
 This is a surprising state of affairs given the fundamental nature of the proton.

 The proton structure is the quintessential QCD problem, currently addressed using ab-initio lattice simulations~\cite{Durr:2008zz}.
-Empirically, the mass of the proton is known with great accuracy, but its fundamental charge radius is not, as shown in Fig.~\ref{fig_data}.
-The high precision e-p measurement of 0.879 fm~\cite{Bernauer:2010wm} while consistent with the value of 0.877 fm from hydrogen spectroscopy~\cite{Mohr:2012tt}, is larger than the reported value of 0.842 fm from muonic hydrogen spectroscopy\cite{Pohl:2010zza}.
-Recent atomic measurements favor smaller radii, while the e-p newest measurements favor larger radii.
-The exception is the newly released PRad measurement of 0.831 fm at Jefferson Lab~\cite{Xiong:2019umf}
+Empirically, the mass of the proton is known with great accuracy, but its fundamental charge radius is not, as shown in Fig.~\ref{fig_data11}.
+The high precision elastic e-p scattering measurement of 0.879 fm by Mainz A1 collaboration~\cite{Bernauer:2010wm} while consistent with the value of 0.877 fm from the previous hydrogen spectroscopy~\cite{Fleurbaey:2018fih}, is larger than the reported value of 0.841 fm from muonic hydrogen spectroscopy \cite{Antognini:2013txn}, and the values of 0.833 fm and 0.848 fm from the recent hydrogen spectroscopy measurements~\cite{Bezginov:2019mdi,Grinin20}.
+Moreover, the newest e-p measurement by the PRad collaboration at Jefferson Lab has reported a small charge radius of 0.831 fm~\cite{Xiong:2019umf}.
+A smaller charge radius is also supported by various re-analysis of the Mainz A1 e-p scattering data~\cite{Mart:2013gfa,Lorenz:2014vha,Griffioen:2015hta,Higinbotham:2015rja,Horbatsch:2016ilr,Zhou:2018bon} with few exceptions \cite{Lee:2015jqa,Gramolin:2021gln}.
+In addition, the recent combined re-analysis of the Mainz A1 and PRad data has also favored a small charge radius \cite{Alarcon:2020kcz,Atac:2020hdq,Lin:2021umk,Cui:2021vgm,Zhou:2021gyh}.

-All in all tension seems to exist between e-p scattering measurements of the proton radius and atomic measurements using muonic hydrogen as illustrated in Fig.~\ref{fig_data}.
+All in all, tension seems to exist between e-p scattering measurements of the proton charge radius, and atomic measurements using muonic hydrogen as illustrated in Fig.~\ref{fig_data11}.
 Although ideas beyond the standard model have been suggested to fix the discrepancy~\cite{Krasznahorkay:2015iga,Carlson:2012pc}, none so far has been empirically conclusive.
-Dispersive analyses have favored smaller electric and magnetic charge radii~\cite{Lin:2021umk}.
-A smaller charge radius is also supported by a more recent re-analysis of the elastic electron scattering data~\cite{Cui:2021vgm}.